yearn/yearn-devdocs/docs/developers/v3/vault_management.md

     vaultSymbol
 )
 ```

 `category` is used by the RoleManager to classify and store vaults which will allow multiple vault types that use the same underlying address to be deployed.
 The categorization can be anything a project manager desires or just set to `0` or any other constant for all.

 Your new vault will now be deployed, with the Roles given out to each specified address, and Accountant hooked up to charge fees, and endorsed in your registry.

-To learn more about how to customize your deployment setups and using the `RoleManager` contract view the [full spech](LINK IT)
+To learn more about how to customize your deployment setups and using the `RoleManager` contract view the [full spec](../smart-contracts/V3/periphery/RoleManager.md)

-Alternativily you can manually deploy a vault directly from the factory and do a complete custom setup by following [these instructions](LINK)
+Alternatively you can manually deploy a vault directly from the factory and do a complete custom setup by following [these instructions](./vault_deployment.md)

 ### Miscellaneous